herreio/issnpy/README.rst

     ...

-    "ISSN Data": Contents of the ISSN Register, including the ISSN numbers and associated data elements to identify the serial publications and other continuing resources to which ISSN numbers have been assigned.
+    *ISSN Data*: Contents of the ISSN Register, including the ISSN numbers and associated data elements to identify the serial publications and other continuing resources to which ISSN numbers have been assigned.
 ISSN Data includes Released ISSN Data and Complete ISSN Data.

     ...

-    "Released ISSN Data": Part of the data extracted from the ISSN Register concerning a publication, selected by the CIEPS/ISSN International Centre and made available to users free of charge via the Free Access Portal.
+    *Released ISSN Data*: Part of the data extracted from the ISSN Register concerning a publication, selected by the CIEPS/ISSN International Centre and made available to users free of charge via the Free Access Portal.
     This Released ISSN Data is limited to:

     - ISSN
     - ISSN-L
     - Title proper
     - Key-title
     - Country
     - Medium
     - URL of the digital resource
     - Date of last update.

     ...